IMBA Helps Diversify Colorado's Central Mountains Proposal, Expects Rep. Polis to re-introduce Bill in 2015

 IMBA urges you to weigh in!
 Help support the passage of this important precedent setting Colorado legislation.
 Please send a letter to your congressman asking for their support of this precedent setting bike friendly land protection legislation.

 "Crossing the Divide"–IMBA short film examines land protection and recreation.

-IMBA is working closely with Rep. Polis and Sen. Udall to develop a diverse land protection bill that mountain bikers can support.
-We would expect bill to be introduced by both members of congress as early as 2014/2015, but this is a long process and delays are inevitable.
+IMBA is working closely with Rep. Polis on this bill that mountain bikers can support.
+We expect the latest bill to be introduced in congress May 2015.

 Contact aaron [dot] clark [at] imba [dot] com for more information on the Central Mountains campaign.